danwild/sagemaker-sentiment-analysis/README.md

 # sagemaker-sentiment-analysis
-A custom PyTorch RNN Sentiment Analysis model deployed with AWS SageMaker
+A PyTorch RNN model for Sentiment Analysis deployed with AWS SageMaker.